We believe that independent learners become successful members of society.

 Remember that they will be working inside and out and also going for their P.E lessons, so be sure they have a warm coat and sensible footwear for the rain (wellington boots), mud, running and climbing.

 All children must have a book bag.
-Every week your child will be given a reading book to take home, so please make sure that your child brings their book bag into school.
+Your child will be given a reading book to take home twice a week, so please make sure that your child brings their book bag into school.
 It is important that you read with your child and write a comment in their reading record book.
 Please do not put drinks or food in the book bag.